 - five-spice powder, and dark soy sauce in a small saucepan.
 Stir to dilute maltose.
 Bring marinade to a boil.

 - Add minced garlic.
 Reduce heat to medium low and continue to simmer until marinade is thick and syrupy.
 This should take about 10 minutes.

 - Turn off stove.
 Add sesame oil and allow marinade to cool completely.

 - Place pork in a zip top plastic bag.
 Pour half the marinade into the bag.
 Press out as much air as possible and zip the bag.
 Allow pork to marinade in the refrigerator for at least 4 hours or overnight if possible.

-- Allow char siu to rest for 10 minutes before slicing and serving.
+- When done roasting, remove char siu from the oven.
+Allow it to rest for 10 minutes before slicing and serving.